A local peer-to-peer marketplace

 Investigate their pain points, advantages, and differences.

-Understanding the pain points:
+Understanding the experience:

 Understand any point points when it comes to giving/receiving free things